kiranbagul/batchLess2Css/README.md

-	 -outputas     : string will appended to output file, default : .gen.css -path         : file match pattern to include in directory scan, default : current directory -threads      : no of threads used for processing, default : 6
+	 -outputas     : string will appended to output file, default : .gen.css -path         : file match pattern to include in directory scan, default : current directory -threads      : no of threads used for processing, default : 6 -mapFolder    : Ex. /less/#/css/ if string '/less/' is found in filepath, replace the it with '/css/', Generated css files with put in new mapped folder.
+	 		 Allows comma seperated multiple values Ex. /less/#/css/,/lessmodules/#/cssmodules/

 Java Usage
 ----------